wangyu09/exkaldi/README.md

 < function description >

 Decode by generating lattice from acoustic probability.
 Return KaldiLattice object or file path if <asFile> is True.
 We provide some usual options, but if you want use more, set < config > = your-configure.
 Note that if you do this, these usual configures we provided will be ignored.
-You can use pythonkaldi.check_config('decode-lattice') function to get configure information you could set.
+You can use ExKaldi.check_config('decode-lattice') function to get configure information you could set.
 Also run shell command "latgen-faster-mapped" to look their meaning.

 < Parameters >